 Purchase Orders have a few different statuses.

-- DRAFT - at this point the PO is prepared internally.
+DRAFT - At this point the purchase order is prepared internally.
 The information on the PO can be updated, such as vendor, products, lead times, cost, and the receiving warehouse.

-- SUBMITTED - this indicates that the PO has been submitted to the vendor.
+SUBMITTED - This indicates that the purchase order has been submitted to the vendor.

-- ACCEPTED - once you and the vendor agree on terms and payment the PO is now accepted.
-Once a PO is marked Accepted in Zentail, an inbound shipment will be created in a "pending" status.
-This will be linked at the top of the PO, and visible with a PO identified in the inbound shipments page.
+ACCEPTED - Once you and the vendor agree on terms and payment the PO is now accepted.
+As soon as a PO is marked Accepted in Zentail, an inbound shipment will be created in a "pending" status.
+This will be linked at the top of the PO, and visible with a PO identified in the Shipments page.

 To update a purchase order, follow these steps.

-Submitted POs will show as Inbound Shipments in the Inbound Shipments view.
-You can receive inventory associated with POs from the Inbound Shipments view.
+A: ACCEPTED POs will show as inbound shipments in the Shipments view.
+You can receive inventory associated with POs from the Shipments view.